DATAMATH CALCULATOR MUSEUM

 |New price:||Display size:||8 (5 + 2)|

 |Size:|| 5.8" x 3.1" x

 |Precision:||11||Integrated circuits:||TMC0980 (CD9801)|

 |Program steps:||Courtesy of:||Joerg Woerner|

 |Download manual:||(US: 5.0 MByte)|

-Dennis Belillo gave me some hints about the functions and keys of this mystery calculator.
-If you know more about the calculator or own a manual, please contact me.
+Dennis Belillo gave us some hints about the functions and keys of this mystery calculator.

 | psi = pounds/inch squared 1 psi = 70.3089 grams/cm. squared